Thiago099/ghidra_scripts/readme.md

 ### GetAddressLibraryIds.py

-This script will return both the AE and SE address library IDs of the selected code unit; if it is on a function, it will do so for the original code unit, if they are on the database
+This script will return both the AE and SE address library IDs of the selected code unit; if they are on the database.

 ### Bookmark An Address.py